Elemend/Builders-Wand/README.md

 # Updated 07.08.2019

 This is a rather big update since you'll now be able to place blocks in two dimensions.
 I consider this a beta release.
-There may be Issues, so let me know if something is wrong or doesn't work.
+There will be Issues, so let me know if you find something that's wrong or doesn't work.
 Any suggestions on what could be made better are also welcome.